odino/react-in-1000-words/README.md

 ```

 Ouch, that was easy!
 In order to include components in other components you can
-simply "embed" them as HTML / XML tags.

-Ok so, we have [2 forms](https://jsfiddle.net/0cv3dgko/) now!
+simply "embed" them as HTML / XML tags: we have [2 forms](https://jsfiddle.net/0cv3dgko/) now!

 Now, you remember how I told you earlier to forget about those "props"?
 Let's
-get back at them!
+get back to them!

 Say that we wan't to make sure the UI tells the user the forms are for different
 users, we can "tag" our components with different attributes: